Decision Making under Uncertainty: An Experimental Study in Market Settings: Conclusion

 Motivated also by the literature on ambiguity aversion, we study the possibility that violations of SEU are due to ambiguity aversion, and look at whether maxmin expected utility (MEU) can explain the data.
 MEU adds no explanatory power to SEU: with a single exception, {\em all} subjects who fail to satisfy SEU also fail MEU.
 It is possible that other models of ambiguity aversion could do a better job of accounting for our experimental data.
 We are restricted to MEU because it is the only model for which there exist nonparametric tests of the kind that we use in our paper; it is also arguably the best known, and most widely applied, model in the ambiguity literature.
 The testable implications of other models of ambiguity-averse choice is an interesting direction for future research.

-Finally, the results in our experiments are markedly unaffected by some of the demographic characteristics that other studies (on risky choice, not uncertain) have found significant.
+Finally, the results in our experiments are markedly unaffected by some of the demographic characteristics that other studies (on choice under risk, not uncertainty) have found significant.
 Older subjects do not seem to violate SEU to a larger degree than younger subjects.
 Neither do we see higher degrees of SEU violations in our broad sample of the U.S.\ population, compared to our laboratory experiment conducted on undergraduate students.
 There are modest effects of income and education.
 Financial literacy is correlated with subjects' distance to SEU.

-There is no doubt that further studies are necessary to fully understand the behavior in environments that are more ``natural'' than traditional artificial Ellsberg-style settings.
+Further studies are necessary to fully understand the behavior in environments that are more ``natural'' than traditional artificial Ellsberg-style settings.
 Our nonparametric revealed-preference tests and the empirical approach driven by these theories should hopefully be a useful tool to collect more evidence in this direction.

 \counterwithin{figure}{section} \counterwithin{table}{section}